EternalSaga/RGL/README.md

 RGL is an actively evolving project.
 Here are the ambitious goals planned for the future:

-1.  **Bindless Textures:** Transition to `glGetTextureHandleARB` to completely eliminate the cumbersome and limited `texture unit` system, allowing for a virtually unlimited number of textures in shaders.
-2.  **SPIR-V Shader Pipeline:** Integrate **SPIR-V** and **SPIRV-Cross** to move away from hardcoded shader locations (`layout(location = ...)`) and uniform names.
+1.  **SPIR-V Shader Pipeline:** Integrate **SPIR-V** and **SPIRV-Cross** to move away from hardcoded shader locations (`layout(location = ...)`) and uniform names.
 This will allow for true shader reflection and a more robust, backend-agnostic material system.
-3.  **Unified Asset Management System:** Create a comprehensive asset system using **Boost.Serialization**.
+2.  **Unified Asset Management System:** Create a comprehensive asset system using **Boost.Serialization**.
 This system will serialize processed models, meshes, AABBs, and SPIR-V shaders into a custom binary format for blazing-fast load times.
-4.  **Advanced Rendering Topics:** Dive deeper into **Physically-Based Rendering (PBR)**, implementing image-based lighting (IBL), shadows, and other advanced lighting and post-processing effects.
+3.  **Advanced Rendering Topics:** Dive deeper into **Physically-Based Rendering (PBR)**, implementing image-based lighting (IBL), shadows, and other advanced lighting and post-processing effects.
-5.  **Vulkan Backend:** Abstract the rendering API to support a **Vulkan** backend alongside OpenGL, fulfilling the original vision of a true cross-API framework.
+4.  **Vulkan Backend:** Abstract the rendering API to support a **Vulkan** backend alongside OpenGL, fulfilling the original vision of a true cross-API framework.
-6.  **(Ambitious Goal) Multi-Draw Indirect (MDI):** Implement GPU-driven rendering using `glMultiDrawElementsIndirect` to offload almost all rendering logic to the GPU, achieving maximum performance for massive scenes.
+5.  **(Ambitious Goal) Multi-Draw Indirect (MDI):** Implement GPU-driven rendering using `glMultiDrawElementsIndirect` to offload almost all rendering logic to the GPU, achieving maximum performance for massive scenes.